Kong/docs.konghq.com/app/konnect/getting-started/spec/app-registration.md

 ---

 Along with hosting API documentation, the Dev Portal can let your developers register applications against Konnect Services.
+Your applications can then consume those Services using application-level authentication.

+For example, the application can represent a mobile banking app and the Services registered to the application can be a billing API, a users API, and a legal agreements API.

 ## Prerequisites